 The good news is that cannabidiol is undoubtedly beneficial for a myriad of health aspects; even if you don’t follow the keto diet, CBD oil is a beneficial supplement to look into (and it’s now legal in all 50 U.S. states, unlike marijuana).

-The Connection between the ECS, Cannabis, Keto and Your Well-being
+The Connection Between the ECS, Cannabis, and Keto

 The scientific and clinical research behind cannabis and the ECS continues to grow, and one thing remains patently clear: a properly functioning ECS is the basis of good health and longevity.

 From the time of your conception to nursing and maturation, to fighting off pathogens and healing wounds, the ECS helps you adapt and survive in the fast-paced and ever-changing world we live in.

 Moreover, research demonstrates that even nominal doses of CBD from cannabis actually stimulate your body to produce additional endocannabinoids and construct more cannabinoid receptors.

 Hence, many newbie CBD users don’t notice many benefits, but by their third or fourth dose, they have more cannabinoid receptors and respond more intensely.

 Naturally, the best strategy is to use modest, routine doses of CBD to stimulate your ECS and its restorative properties.

 If you follow the keto diet, using CBD oil in conjunction with fatty foods may prolong and enhance the effects.
 (Remember, this is just a supposition until more research is conducted on the topic of CBD oil and ketosis.)

 Having this rudimentary understanding of the ECS and how phytocannabinoids interact with it is only scratching the surface of the complex and intricate physiological underpinnings that govern the benefits of CBD in humans.